This fruit has clear nutritional benefits — but there’s little evidence it can prevent or treat illness

 Advertisement

-While there’s little evidence to support the health claims around elderberries, Dr. Umeda says they’re generally considered safe for most people when properly prepared — but there are exceptions.
+While there’s little evidence to support the health claims around elderberries, Dr. Umeda says they’re usually considered safe for most people to eat.
+But some people shouldn’t take elderberry supplements.

 Consider skipping them if you: